List of Tension Member’s Posts-part 3.

 Solved problem 3-8-1 for staggered Bolts.

-n this post, we will start to discuss the concept of load transfer by fasteners to the estimation of the net area.
-We can consider this method included in the solved problem as a refinement for the selection of the final net area.
-We have solved problem 3-8-1 for the staggered Bolt that was introduced in the textbook steel structures fifth edition by Salmon.
+The post will start to discuss the concept of load transfer by fasteners to the estimation of the net area.
+We can consider this method included in the solved problem as a final net area refinement.
+A solved problem 3-8-1 for the staggered Bolt that was introduced in the textbook Steel Structures Fifth Edition by Salmon.

 This is the link to post 15A: Solved problem 3-8-1 for staggered Bolts.

-In this post, we will review the solved problem 3-4-3 for staggered bolt-tension members.
+The post will review the solved problem 3-4-3 for staggered bolt-tension members.
 This problem is quoted from Prof. Segui’s handbook. the main aim is to investigate the different failure roots of failures and the corresponding net areas.
+There are two parts of the solved problem.

 This is the link to post 16: Problem 3-4-3 for staggered bolts-tension members-1/2.

-This is a link to the list of tension members’ posts part 1.
+This is a link to the list of tension members’ posts in part 1.

-This is a link to the list of tension members’ posts part 2.
+This is a link to the list of tension members’ posts in part 2.

 An external source for tension members from Prof. T. Bartlett Quimby’s site which is the Tension Member Overview